arifhidayatullahmitrais/learning-udemy-design-patterns-using-typescript/README.md

 * Factory: Provide an interface for creating object in a superclass, but allows subclasses to alter the type of object that will be created
 * Abstract Factory: Provides an interface for creating families of related or dependent object without specifying their concrete classes
   * With abstract factory pattern, if we need to add feature it will violate SOLID (open/close principle) and become hard to maintain and modification.
+  * Very tight coupling

 ## [Structural Design Patterns](https://cloudaffle.com/series/structural-design-patterns/intro-to-structural-design-patterns/)

+* Facade: The Facade design pattern is a structural design pattern that provides a simplified interface to a complex system.
+It involves creating a wrapper interface over a complex system to hide its complexities.
+This pattern involves a single class that provides simplified methods required by the client and delegates calls to methods of existing system classes

 ## [Behavioral Design Patterns](https://cloudaffle.com/series/behavioral-design-patterns/intro-to-behavioral-design-patterns/)